Beke851/Beke851/README.md

 # Hi, I’m Beke 👋🏽

-I work at the intersection of **data, enterprise systems, and decision-making**.
+I work at the intersection of **enterprise systems, data platforms, AI and decision-making**.

 My background is in **ERP, data platforms, analytics, and governance**, where I help organisations turn complex, messy operational data into **reliable, auditable insights** that leaders can actually use.